egberts/egberts.github.io-src/content/articles/fail2ban-regex-troubleshooting.md

 So, you're eager to write a new fail2ban filter and it failed ... miserably.

-fail2ban couldn't match anything ... regardless of whether it is standard fail2ban config or your highly, purportedly, hapzardly-concoted filter config file: this page is for you.
+fail2ban couldn't match anything ... regardless of whether it is standard fail2ban config or your highly, purportedly, haphazardly-concocted filter config file: this page is for you.

 [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page) is a